knee-cola/jekyll-meetup-lecture/README.md

 ### Preparing website files

 In this step we'll copy our website files to a new folder called `docs` (that's what we selected in the previous step).
-Yes - it's as easy as that!

 ### Commiting & Pushing changes to GitHub